dallison/subspace/README.md

 This is a shared-memory based pub/sub Interprocess Communication system that can be used in robotics and other applications.
 Why *subspace*?
-If your messages are transported between processes on the same computer, they travel through extremely low latency and high bandwidth shared memory shared memory buffers, kind of like they are going faster than light (not really, of course).
+If your messages are transported between processes on the same computer, they travel through extremely low latency and high bandwidth shared memory buffers, kind of like they are going faster than light (not really, of course).
 If they go between computers, they are transported over the network at sub-light speed.